camunda/camunda-docs-static/enterprise/content/announcement.md

 **Transition Options:**

 Move to our Web Modeler: Experience the combined power of Cawemo and our Desktop Modeler in a seamless, collaborative environment.
+For modeling only or Camunda 8 processes.

 Move to our Desktop Modeler: Opt for a standalone BPMN modeling experience.
+Support both Camunda 7 and Camunda 8 processes.

-Move to Cawemo On-Premise: Continue with the familiar Cawemo environment.
-Please note that support for Cawemo On-Premise aligns with [Camunda 7 timelines](https://docs.camunda.org/enterprise/announcement/).
+Move to Cawemo On-Premise: Continue with the familiar Cawemo environment, For modeling only or Camunda 7 processes.
+Please note that support for Cawemo On-Premise aligns with Camunda 7 timelines.

 To assist in your transition, we have prepared comprehensive documentation, which can be accessed at [Migrating from Cawemo](https://docs.camunda.io/docs/guides/migrating-from-cawemo/).